 The jury returned a verdict of ‘Misadventure’ and the foreman said the jury felt the crew had done their very best under the circumstances.
 The Coroner thanked the foreman for his kind words.

 The deceased’s father thanked his son’s colleagues and the R.A.F.
 Medical Officer.

-After the inquest the surviving men would have gone onto active duty and duly entered into the war with the RAF.
+Following the inquest, the surviving men would have gone onto active duty, duly entering into the war with the RAF.
 Not much is known of their fate although Pilot Francis William Scott Turner did become Squadron Leader in the course of the war and earned himself a Distinguished Flying Cross.
-In 1940 his Wellington bomber was crippled by French AA fire and he and his crew had to bale out near the French-Belgium border, but they managed to get back to England.
-While flying with the 76th Squadron he was killed four years later on 22nd September 1943 when his Halifax bomber crashed near Verden.
-The Commonwealth War Graves Commission also lists a Pilot Officer Thomas Watson (97 squadron) being killed on 26th November 1943, although it is unsure whether this is the same man involved in the crash at Brandon.
+In 1940 his Wellington bomber was crippled by French Anti-Aircraft shells, so he and his crew baled out near the French-Belgium border.
+However, they did manage to find their way back to England.
+Four years later, on 22nd September 1943, while flying with the 76th Squadron, Turner was killed.
+His Halifax bomber crashed near Verden.
+The Commonwealth War Graves Commission also lists a Pilot Officer Thomas Watson (97 squadron) being killed on 26th November 1943, although I am unsure at this time whether this is the same man involved in the crash at Brandon.